 Panel members will be qualified and experienced professionals with specialist skills.
 Specific panel members will be selected according to the scale and complexity of the design issues of each proposal.
-Combinations of skills that may be required include urban design, architecture, landscape architecture, heritage and Maori cultural/design issues.
+Combinations of skills that may be required include in the area of urban design, architecture, planning, landscape architecture, Maori cultural landscape development and property.
+Other professionals may attend panel meetings where other issues arise, such as traffic engineering, ecology, heritage and Maori cultural/design issues.
 Other professional expertise may be included as required.